 Strong Local Roots

-In April, Canfor and Canfor Pulp held their annual general meeting in Fort St. John in northeastern British Columbia to acknowledge the importance of local communities to our company.
+In addition to our company headquarters in Vancouver and the new US office in Mobile, we maintain regional offices in Prince George, BC, and in Myrtle Beach, SC.
+In April, Canfor and Canfor Pulp held annual general meetings in Prince George to acknowledge the importance of local communities to our company.

-Throughout our long history, we have looked for local talent to lead our companies, manage our forest operations and operate our mills.
-Currently, all of our company officers are long-term residents of our operating regions – the majority were born and educated in British Columbia, while the president of Canfor Southern Pine is from Alabama.
-Canfor Corp. and Canfor Pulp CEO Don Kayne is a 38-year veteran of the company, and Canfor Pulp President Brett Robinson has worked in Canfor’s pulp operations for the last 27 years.
+Canfor relies on local talent to lead our companies, manage our forest operations and operate our mills.
+Currently, all of our company officers are long-term residents of our operating regions – most were born and educated in British Columbia and Fred Stimpson comes from Mobile.
+Canfor Corp. and Canfor Pulp CEO Don Kayne is a 39-year veteran of the company, and Canfor Pulp President Brett Robinson has worked in Canfor’s pulp operations for the last 28 years.